 Do you remember the commercials that promote deodorants and openly appeal to sexist phantasies?
 Women are drawn in hordes to any male who has sprayed himself liberally with the deodorant – the “Axe effect”.
 The commercials have been known as the world’s sexist advertising campaign for many years.

-In celebration of the Schnupperschau olfactory series final exhibition, Kunstmuseum Thun is hosting a number of events in January.
+Kunstmuseum has cooperated with Scent Culture Institute to explore its collection through the angle of scent.
+Following this cooperation Schnupperschau, a series of exhibitions, started a year ago.
+In celebration of the Schnupperschau olfactory series final exhibition, Kunstmuseum Thun is hosting a number of events.

 For the fourth and final part of the exhibition series at Kunstmuseum Thun Habib Asal was invited to create an artistic installation that deals with fragrance and the museum collection.